 Expect to learn as much from the participants as they will learn from you.

-- Mentors are, without exception, active and trusted members of the DMG and/or Gamma Space communities.
+- Mentors are, without exception, engaged and trusted members of the DMG and/or Gamma Space communities.
 Everything we know about being a good mentor we've learned from mentors and facilitators at our programs, and owe a huge debt of gratitude to everyone who has helped set the tone for a truly supportive and collaborative community.

 What is a DMG intensive?